alexandershaw4/aoptim/README.md

 % opts.FS = []              % feat selection function: FS(y)
 % opts.userplotfun = [];    % inject a user plot function into the main display
 % opts.corrweight = 1;      % weight error term by correlation
+% opts.WeightByProbability = 0; % weight parameter step update by prob
+% opts.faster = 0;          % make faster by limiting loops
+% opts.factorise_gradients = 1; % factorise gradients
+% opts.sample_mvn = 0;      % when  stuck sample from a multivariate gauss
+% opts.do_gpr = 0;          % try to refine estimates using a Gauss process
+% opts.normalise_gradients=0;% normalise gradients to a pdf
+% opts.isGaussNewton = 0;   % explicitly make the update a Gauss-Newton
+% opts.do_poly=0;           % same as do_gpr but using polynomials
+% opts.steps_choice = [];   % use multiple step methods and pick best on-line
+% opts.hypertune  = 1;      % tune a hyperparameter using exponential cost
+% opts.memory_optimise = 1; % switch on memory (recommend)
+% opts.rungekutta = 1;      % RK line search (recommend)
+% opts.updateQ = 1;         % update precision on each iteration(recommend)
+% opts.DoMAP = 0;           % maximum a posteriori
+% opts.DoMAP_Bayes = 0;     % Bayesian MAP (recommend, make sure mimo=1)
+% opts.crit = [0 0 0 0 0 0 0 0];
+% opts.save_constant = 0;   % save .mat on each iteration
+% opts.nocheck = 0;         % skip some checks to make faster
+% opts.isQR = 0;            % use QR decomp to solve for dx
+% opts.NatGrad = 0;         % work in natural gradients
+% opts.variance_estimation = 0; % try to estimate variances
+% opts.gradtol = 1e-4;      % minimum tol on dFdx
+% opts.isGaussNewtonReg=1;  % try to use DampedGaussNewton steps
+% opts.orthogradient=1;     % orthogonalise jacobian/partial gradients
 %
 % [X,F,Cp,PP,Hist] = AO(opts);       % call the optimser, passing the options struct
 %